Ainsley Hayes: Sexism

 Ainsley is sometimes the subject of denigration and misogyny from characters on the show.
 In addition to Sam calling her a "young, blonde, leggy Republican" who "didn't know anything" before losing to her on Capitol Beat, she was also referred to as a "blond and leggy fascist", a "baton twirler", and a "sex kitten" by various characters on the show.
 After the first segment of Capitol Beat, Josh yells to Toby, "come quick—Sam's getting his ass kicked by a girl".
 In another incident, after speaking to two male staffers who dislike her aggressive tone, they leave her a bouquet of dead flowers with a card that reads "BITCH".

-However, some sexism is also embedded in the writing of Ainsley's character.
+However, some have argued that sexism is also embedded in the writing of Ainsley's character.
 In dealing with the incident involving the bouquet of dead flowers, Sam Seaborn fires the two staffers in Ainsley's defense.
 In an essay on women characters on The West Wing, Laura K. Garrett argued this removed Ainsley's agency to deal with the problem on her own, avoided the larger question of sexist remarks towards characters on the show, and played into the narrative in which the men are needed to rescue the women from perilous situations.
 Another incident occurs in the third-season episode "Night Five"; after Sam comments to Ainsley that her outfit "could make a good dog break his leash", a temp worker named Celia Walton tells him in private that she thought his comments were sexist and demeaning.
 Sam denies this, and ultimately brings Ainsley to his defense, asking her to tell Celia that his comment was not sexist, which she does.
 When Celia counters that Ainsley is "letting [her] sexuality diminish her power", Ainsley replies that she sees it differently:...
 I think you think I'm made out of candy glass, Celia.
 If somebody says something that offends you, tell them, but all women don't have to think alike...
 I like it when the guys tease me.
 It's an inadvertent show of respect—that I'm on the team and I don't mind when it gets sexual.
 And you know what?
 I like sex! ...
 I don't think that whatever sexuality I may have diminishes my power.
 I think it enhances it.
 In a review of the episode, Steve Heisler criticized this scene as "vaguely defensive", speculating that it was Aaron Sorkin's response to possible hate mail about his portrayal of women, or a comment he himself might have made.
 Patrick Webster criticized the fact that Sorkin, as a "masculine voice", had written the scene at all; he also questioned whether a woman would really react the way Ainsley did when faced with a comment about her sexual appeal.